Women's strike in Switzerland: What expats need to know

 What is the Swiss women's strike?

-After two years of COVID cancellations, the women’s strike is set to return to the streets of Switzerland this week.
-It is one of the largest demonstrations in the country, with 500.000 people attending strike events in 2019.
-The event aims to “take over” the streets with banners, protests and speeches, causing mass disruption designed to highlight their causes.
+The women's strike in Switzerland is one of the largest demonstrations to be held in the country each year - 500.000 people attended strike events in 2019.
+The event aims to “take over” the streets with banners, protests and speeches, causing mass disruption designed to highlight women's rights issues.

 The so-called “purple wave” is held annually on June 14 - the date when women’s equality under the law was approved by Swiss citizens at a referendum in 1981.
 Every year, the march hopes to promote the major issues women face in the present, such as unequal salaries, working hours, and premarital and reproductive rights.